SamuelAlonsoDev/Aurora/README.md

 ## Build for Windows

-Download the project using Git by running the command:
+Download the project using Git, by running the following command:
 ```
 git clone https://github.com/SamuelAlonsoDev/Aurora.git
 ```